xiaojunyang0805/stembot-mvp/notes.md

 Outcome: Successful Vercel deployment, main page loads correctly.
 Notes: Since createSupabaseServerClient() is now an async function (returns a Promise), add await for route.ts, middleware.ts.

-## Remain problem: https://stembot-mvp.vercel.app/ redirect to dashboard directly.
+Issue:Logout problem: https://stembot-mvp.vercel.app/ redirect to dashboard directly.
 Logout cannot work.
 While http://localhost:3000/login works well, the logout in dashboard does not work.
 The main page http://localhost:3000 works well, including funtional logout.
+Fix: The problem is in app/login/page.ts: checkSession function.
+It has a setTimeout that delays the session check, but this can cause race conditions and unexpected behavior. setTimeout is removed.
+Outcome: New UI for login and the logout is successful now.